glotaran/pyglotaran/CONTRIBUTING.rst

 Make sure all your changes are committed (including an entry in HISTORY.rst).
 Then run::

-$ bumpversion patch # possible: major / minor / patch
+$bumpversion patch # possible: major / minor / patch
-$ git push
+$git push
-$ git push --tags
+$git push --tags

 Travis will then deploy to PyPI if tests pass.